arya-araban/ping-pong-vision/README.md

 - Tracking the ping-pong racket with markers, and getting the Euler angles of the racket in each frame.

-Note: The code made public here represents the prototyping stage of the project.
+**Note:** The code made public here represents the prototyping stage of the project, where I was using a minimal setup to validate developed algorithms.
 The final implementation was transitioned to a proprietary Python and OpenCV-based system for real-time processing.